0atman/noboilerplate/scripts/12-webgl-rust-wasm.md

 Anyone with a text editor can hand-write a text file, host it somewhere, often for free, and then BOOM your words are accessible worldwide.

+That's nothing short of incredible.

 ---

 `please update to continue using this app image`

-And for application developers, there's no installation on your customer's computers, it's the thin client dream.
+And for application developers, there's no installation on your customer's computers, it's the thin client dream of the 70s.

-No patching, no difficulty in supporting old version of your app, which still plagues mobile app developers
+No patching, no difficulty in supporting old versions of your app, which still plagues mobile app developers

 ---

-We put up with all the annoyances of the web, happily, to get this incredible distribution advntatge.
+We put up with all the annoyances of the web, happily, to get this incredible distribution advantage.

 No mailing customers disks, or CDs, or even giving google or apple a portion of your app store revenue.
 Just direct access between business and consumers.

-The web herelded the end of many gatekeepers.
+The web heralded the end of many gatekeepers.

 ---

 But there's a problem.

-It kind of sucks.
+It STILL kind of sucks.

 I am a web developer, and have been for 15 years, and I love the UI model inside the browser, which is called the DOM, the Document Object Model.